DAO

 A group that coordinates through smart contracts, with shared funds and decisions governed by on-chain voting instead of a board and a bank account.

 A DAO is a way to run a collective where the rules of membership, voting, and spending live in smart contracts.
 The treasury is an on-chain wallet that only releases funds when a proposal passes a vote.
 Voting power usually tracks token holdings or membership.
 The pitch is that coordination becomes transparent and tamper-proof: anyone can audit the treasury, every vote is recorded, and no single signatory can quietly drain the funds.
+It is one of the few web3 primitives whose value does not depend on a token price.

 DAOs work well for a specific job: managing a shared on-chain treasury where the members do not fully trust each other and need verifiable rules for who can spend what.
 Investment clubs, protocol parameter governance, and grant funding are real fits.
 We built the on-chain governance and treasury logic for FTW DAO, where the structure earns its complexity because real money is pooled across parties.